teodc/exercise-deliver/backend/README.md

 # Deliver

-Event-driven FastAPI + React exercise
+Event-driven exercise with FastAPI and ReactJS

 ## Backend

-FastAPI
+FastAPI backend